robertweiss/PromptAI/readme.md

 - **Add**: Click "Add New Prompt Configuration" to create a new prompt
 - **Remove**: Click the trash icon to delete individual configurations
-- **Clean State**: You can remove all configurations to start fresh

 #### Button Behavior